fix8developer/deploy-flask-postgresql-ubuntu-aws-ec2/README.md

 ## 📜 License

-Linux Server Configuration is Copyright ©️ 2025 Kashif Iqbal.
-It is free, and may be redistributed under the terms specified in the [LICENSE](https://choosealicense.com/licenses/mit/#) file.
+`deploy-flask-postgresql-ubuntu-aws-ec2` is Copyright ©️ 2025 Kashif Iqbal.
+It is free, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.